The History of Ocean Way

 The Garage on Ocean Way

-In 1969, Allen Sides secured a coveted summer job as runner at United/Western.
+In 1969, a bright-eyed audio enthusiast named Allen Sides secured a coveted summer job as runner at United/Western.
 It was his first direct encounter with Putnam’s recording-making empire.
-The experience had a dramatic impact, and imparted a wealth of inspiration that would last a lifetime.
+The experience had a dramatic impact, and imparted a wealth of inspiration and would ultimately set his life on a new trajectory.
 He did not yet know Putnam, but Bill had already become a mentor from afar.

 In the 1970s, Allen Sides began building custom loudspeakers and leased a garage in Santa Monica as a hi-fi showroom.
 This garage was within steps of the Pacific, situated on Ocean Way.
 Knowing what sounded best on his speakers, Allen began cutting his own live to two-track recordings as demo material.
 He sold numerous speaker systems within the industry, thanks to those impressive demo tapes.
 But the musicians he encountered wanted their own songs to sound like Allen’s demos.
 From this, Ocean Way Recording was born.